Google I/O 2024 is set for May 14th - ExBulletin

 - Google I/O 2024 is set for May 14th

-- Judge denies Trump's request to dismiss charges in classified documents case
+- Judge rejects Trump's request to dismiss classified documents case on constitutional grounds